taimoorsuleman/SendMoneyApplication/README.md

 # SendMoneyApplication

-SendMoneyApplication is a simple iOS application designed for SIU assignments.
+SendMoneyApplication is a simple iOS application designed for assignments.
 It facilitates seamless money transfers between users, providing an intuitive interface and robust functionality.
 The application is built with a focus on clean architecture, maintainability, and scalability using the **Model-View-ViewModel (MVVM)** pattern.

 ## Table of Contents